anisurrahman072/React-Native-Advanced-Guide/New-Architecture/New-Architecture-in-depth.md

 ## Terms of React Native (Get some basic)

-To understand the **New Architecture,** we need to first understand some terms of React Native.
+To understand the **New Architecture,** we first need to understand some terms of React Native.
 Also, we need to understand some terms from the OLD architecture.
 Let’s understand those first.

 ### Native Modules

-**“Native modules”** are pieces of **Native code** that are written in a native platform language, such as **Java** for Android or **Objective-C** for iOS, and can be called from JavaScript.
+**“Native modules”** are pieces of **Native code** written in a native platform language, such as **Java** for Android or **Objective-C** for iOS, and can be called from JavaScript.

 ### Native Module System